Honours of Scotland: Early history

 In the earliest known depiction of a Scottish king wearing his symbols of sovereignty, King Edgar (reigned 1097–1107) wears a crown and bears a sword and a sceptre on his Great Seal.
 His brother, Alexander I, is shown holding an orb – a pictorial emblem of divine kingship that was not actually part of the Scottish regalia.
 By the reign of John Balliol, the regalia consisted of a crown, sceptre, sword and ring.
 After the English invasion in 1296, these regalia and Stone of Scone, upon which monarchs of Scotland were invested and crowned, were captured by the English army and taken south to London.

 New regalia were made in the 14th century for subsequent coronations, and though the Crown of Scotland may in its previous form date from this period, the other regalia were gradually replaced by the 16th century with the current set of Honours – consisting of the Crown of Scotland remodelled in 1540, and the Sceptre and Sword of State which were both made in Italy and given to James IV as papal gifts.
 A consort crown was made in 1539 for Mary of Guise, wife of James V, but it does not survive among the Honours.

 The Honours in their present form were first used together at the coronation of Mary, Queen of Scots in 1543.
 By the second half of the 16th century, they represented royal authority in the Scottish Parliament, and Acts of Parliament were given royal assent when the monarch (or their representatives) touched them with the Sceptre.
+The Honours were usually kept in Edinburgh Castle, where they remained during the Marian Civil War.
+Mungo Brady made substitutes for a Parliament at Stirling in 1571.
+The Honours were found in a chest in a vault or "cave" when Edinburgh Castle surrendered in May 1573.
+Henry Echlin of Pittadro negotiated the delivery of the Honours to Regent Morton.
+Morton brought the Honours to Stirling Castle for his Parliament on 15 July 1578, where they were held by the Earls of Angus, Lennox, and Mar.